Navneetkaur90/Linux-cmds/01-core_concepts.md

      - `multi-user.target`: For command-line mode.

  ---
+ ### **Linux File Systems**
+File system defines how data is stored on a disk.Linux File System is structured into directories with specific purpose.
+ ### **File System Types**
+ - **ext4**: Common default file system for Linux.
+ - **xfs, btrfs, ZFS**: Advanced file systems with features like snapshots and better performance.
+ - **NFS, CIFS**: For network file systems.

+  ### Commands:
+   - `df -h`: disk free : Displays how much available and used storage on disk and where the file system are mounted called mount points.
+   - `df -T`: Shows type of file system (regualr,directories,special files)

  ### Identify File Type:
   In linux, filenames are not required to represent contents of file.
 In windows, .Jpeg expects a picture file.
 In linux, .jpeg can be a text file.
    - **Check what kind of file it is:**